LRWyatt801/atlas-low_level_programming/recursion/README.md

 3-factorial.c - Write a function that returns the factorial of a given number.
 4-pow_recursion.c - Write a functon that returns the value of x raised to the power of y 5-sqrt_recursion.c - write a function that returns the natrual square root of a number.
+6-is_prime_number.c - Write a function that returns 1 if the input int is a prim number, otherwise return 0.